Visual & Media Arts Faculty

 Cher Krause Knight is an art historian focused on modern and contemporary art and architecture.
 She is a specialist in public art and museum studies.

-Dr. Knight's publications include the books: Power and Paradise in Walt Disney's World (2014, University Press of Florida); and Public Art: Theory, Practice and Populism (2008, Blackwell Publishing).
-She has also authored two exhibition catalogues: An Independent Spirit: The Art and Life of R.A.D.
-Miller (2009), and Louis Bosa: A Keen Eye and a Kind Heart (2005; both James A. Michener Museum of Art).
-Professor Knight is currently co-editing The Blackwell Companion to Public Art with Harriet F. Senie.
-Her other publications appear in various sources, including Analecta Husserliana: The Yearbook of Phenomenological Research, the Journal of American and Comparative Cultures, Visual Resources, and American Art Review.
-She has contributed essays to the anthologies: The Artist as Curator (forthcoming, Intellect); Blaze: Discourse on Art, Women and Feminism (2007, Cambridge Scholars Publishing); and Reclaiming the Spiritual in Art: Contemporary Cross-Cultural Perspectives (1999, SUNY Press).
+Dr. Knight's publications include the books: A Companion to Public Art (co-edited with Harriet F. Senie; 2016, Wiley Blackwell); Power and Paradise in Walt Disney's World (2014, University Press of Florida); and Public Art: Theory, Practice and Populism (2008, Blackwell Publishing).
+She has also authored two exhibition catalogues for the James A. Michener Museum of Art: An Independent Spirit: The Art and Life of R.A.D.
+Miller (2009); and Louis Bosa: A Keen Eye and a Kind Heart (2005).
+Her other publications appear in various sources, including Analecta Husserliana: The Yearbook of Phenomenological Research, the Journal of American and Comparative Cultures, Visual Resources, American Art Review, and the Oxford Encyclopedia of Aesthetics.
+Professor Knight has contributed essays to the anthologies: The Artist as Curator (2015, Intellect); Blaze: Discourse on Art, Women and Feminism (2007, Cambridge Scholars Publishing); and Reclaiming the Spiritual in Art: Contemporary Cross-Cultural Perspectives (1999, SUNY Press).
+She is currently co-editing Museums and Public Art?
+(Cambridge Scholars Publishing) with Dr. Senie.

 Professor Knight has been twice awarded the Gemmill Research Fellowship at the Michener Museum in Doylestown, PA, and was Emerson College's 2006-2007 recipient of the Mann Stearns Distinguished Faculty Award.
 She is the co-founder of Public Art Dialogue, an international professional organization devoted to providing an interdisciplinary critical forum for the field.
-She also co-founded and co-edits the journal, Public Art Dialogue, published by Routledge/Taylor & Francis.
+She also co-founded the journal Public Art Dialogue (published by Routledge/Taylor & Francis), was its co-editor through Spring 2017, and currently serves on its editorial board.